Skip to main content

 (4) Test questions do not reflect an improper balance among gender, racial or ethnic groups;

-(5) Test illustrations do not reflect an imbalance of physical types and avoid evidence of physical disability;
+(5) Test illustrations do not reflect an imbalance of physical types and do not avoid evidence of physical disability;

 (6) Test questions do not contain materials understood only by specific cultural groups;